akgngr/dahikalemler/content/slider.md

 ---
-baslik: 'Slider Resimleri'
+baslik: Slider Resimleri
 slider:
   - description: Maru is a Scottish Fold from Japan, and he loves boxes.
 Maru is a Scottish Fold from Japan, and he loves boxes.
     title: Maru is a Scottish Fold from Japan, and he loves boxes.
-    image: 'image/slider/bg_1.jpg'
+    image: public/image/laboratuvar.png
-    url: '/hakkimizda'
+    url: /hakkimizda
   - description: Maru is a Scottish Fold from Japan, and he loves boxes.
 Maru is a Scottish Fold from Japan, and he loves boxes.
     title: Maru is a Scottish Fold from Japan, and he loves boxes.
-    image: 'image/slider/bg_1.jpg'
+    image: public/image/pedodonti.png
-    url: '/hakkimizda'
+    url: /hakkimizda
 ---
 Welcome to my awesome page about cats of the internet.